MatteoMer/zigkvm-sdk/scripts/ligero/README.md

 This directory contains installation scripts for the [Ligero prover](https://github.com/ligeroinc/ligero-prover), which enables true zero-knowledge proofs for the zigkvm-sdk.

+Disclaimer: I've only used this script on my macbook M1 pro, have not tried the linux.
+Feel free to open issues if it's broken

 ## Quick Start

 ### One-Line Installation